X

 Protocol Deviation

 A protocol deviation is any change, divergence, or departure from the study design or procedures defined in the approved protocol, consent document, recruitment process, or study materials (e.g. questionnaires) originally approved by the IRB.
 Protocol deviation is a general term and includes, protocol exceptions, changes made to avoid immediate harm to subjects, and protocol violations.3,4Protocol deviations can be either major or minor.
+Protocol deviations may include unplanned instances of protocol noncompliance.
+For example, situations in which the clinical investigator failed to perform tests or examinations as required by the protocol or failures on the part of subjects to complete scheduled visits as required by the protocol, would be considered protocol deviations.
+Repeated failure by an investigator to report protocol deviations may be viewed as non-compliance with the US federal regulations and other international regulations.

 Major protocol deviation